mumenrider06/Social-Analytics-/Solution/README.md

 ## News Mood Analysis
-* BBC and CNN channels tend to be sending out tweets with negative sentiments this morning (03/29).
+BBC, CBS, and FOX are all positive with BBC being more positive than the others (06/08).
-* CBS tweets this morning (03/29) seems to be more towards Positive side.
+CNN tweets this morning (06/08) seems to be more towards Positive side.
-* Fox and NY Times seem to be closer to Neutral, with Fox news being more on positive and NY Times a little bit more on negative side.
+NY Times is a little bit more on negative side.
 #### Load all dependencies